TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/application-packages/lora-cloud-device-and-application-services.md

 The LoRa Cloud Device & Application Services v1 application package communicates the uplinks received from a compatible device to the LoRa Cloud Device & Application Services, and schedules the downlinks received from the service back to the device.

-More information on the LoRa Cloud Device & Application Services can be found in the [official documentation](https://www.loracloud.com/documentation/device_management?url=overview.html).
+More information on the LoRa Cloud Device & Application Services can be found in the [official LoRa documentation](https://www.loracloud.com/documentation/device_management?url=overview.html).

 ## Creating a New Uplink Token

-In order to use the LoRa Cloud Device & Application Services application package a new access token must be created in order to allow the Application Server to send the uplinks to the Device & Application Services.
-The new token can be created in the LoRa Cloud Device & Application Services portal, in the section **Token Management**.
+In order to use the LoRa Cloud Device & Application Services application package, a new access token must be created in order to allow the Application Server to send the uplinks to the Device & Application Services.

+The new token can be created in the LoRa Cloud Device & Application Services portal, in the **Token Management** section.

 {{< figure src="../lora-dms-token-creation.png" alt="Token creation" >}}